-My coat of arms assumed in 2016 and rendered by Ignacio Koblischek.
+A simplistic verions of my coat of arms rendered by Mr. Quentin Peacock.
 Registro International de Armas Gentilicias, November 25, 2016, #834©.
 Its reproduction is prohibited.
 The three checkered bars with the black girdles in-between are the traditional arms of the Sotomayor.
 My added elements are the pale, the two pair of quills (my love of research) and the book (published historian).

 My simplified coat of arms rendered by heraldic artist don Carlos Navarro.
 Its reproduction is prohibited.
 This version includes only the coat of arms and the family crest of the lion, hat, and sword.

 Coat of arms of the di Carlo lineage, a noble family originally from Genoa, Italy.

 Historic coat of arms of the Sotomayor lineage from Pontevedra, Galicia, which goes back to Mem Paes Sorredea who in the 12th century held the lordship over the Valley of Souto and named it Souto Maior.
 It is the same coat of arms used by other Sotomayor lineages throughout the Iberian Peninsula (Extremadura, Andalusia, Portugal, etc.), which signals that they were all one large and dispersed lineage, with roots in Galicia.
 Rendered and courtesy of Yamil Fuentes.

 Historic coat of arms of the Pereira lineage, originally from Portugal, used by my 16th great-grandfather Dom Alvaro Gonçalves Pereira.